 To insure that students are submitting hours authorized by the faculty supervisor, it may help to have students fill out online timesheets, but then print them for their faculty or direct supervisor to approve and sign.

 Only those individuals authorized by the DLC can sign/approve timesheets.
 Generally, UROP supervisors are expected to approve timesheets.
 Please note that departments, not UROP staff, are responsible for ensuring that worked hours on timesheets are approved by the appropriate UROP supervisor.
 All approval emails inform students about weekly timesheet submissions.
 Hours should be tracked to ensure that students do not go over their allotted stipends.

 Students must be paid for all approved work hours, even if this includes "premium" overtime hours.
 However, if a student is directly funded by UROP (Direct Funding), please alert UROP staff should this occur.

-New UROP child accounts are issued to each DLC at the beginning of every academic year (generally in early September).
-All students funded directly by UROP during a given academic year and/or subsequent summer should be charged to this new account.
-Please contact UROP staff at x3-7306 or email firstname.lastname@example.org if you have any questions about your department's UROP account.
+New UROP child accounts are issued to each DLC at the beginning of every academic year.
+All students funded directly by UROP during a given academic year and/or subsequent summer are charged to this new account.
+Please contact UROP staff at x3-7306 or email email@example.com if you have any questions about your department's UROP account.